 In 2002, the Innu Nation and two Band Councils succeeded in having the federal government register the Labrador Innu as status Indians, giving them access to various federal programs and services for First Nations people in Canada.
 The government also recognized the communities of Natuashish and Sheshatshiu as reserve lands in 2003 and 2006, respectively.
 The Innu Nation is currently involved in land claim and self-governance negotiations with the federal and provincial governments.

-The Labrador Métis Nation filed a land claim with the federal government in 1991 for land in central and southeastern Labrador.
-As of 2008, Ottawa has not yet decided if it will accept the claim for negotiation.
+The Labrador Metis Nation (now the NunatuKavut Community Council) filed a land claim with the federal government in 1991 for land in central and southeastern Labrador.
+As of 2008, Ottawa had not yet decided if it will accept the claim for negotiation.